f3rm/f3rm/assets/label_demos.md

 <img src="images/vuer/new_gripper.png" width="700" alt="Vuer gripper demo">

 `Ctrl+C` when you are done labeling demos to stop the script.
+You can ignore the stack trace as the demos will have been saved.
 Feel free to make changes to suit your needs.
 The example provided is best used with our datasets and setup.

 ### 5. Generate a Task using the feature field and demos (optional)